isomerpages/mol-services/_government-services/06-manage-finances/06e-family-finances.md

       <input type="checkbox" id="child-medisave">
       <label class="tab-label" for="child-medisave">Grow Your Child's MediSave Savings</label>
       <div class="tab-content">
+    <p>Your child’s MediSave Account (MA) can be used for his/her future medical expenses (e.g. vaccinations, outpatient treatments) and healthcare insurance premiums (e.g. MediShield Life or Private Integrated Shield Plan premiums). </p>
   <ul>
-    <li>Your child’s MediSave Account (MA) can be used for his/her future medical expenses (e.g. vaccinations, outpatient treatments) and healthcare insurance premiums (e.g. MediShield Life or Private Integrated Shield Plan premiums). </li>
-    <li>If your child is a Singapore Citizen from birth, he or she would have received a $4,000 <a href="https://www.madeforfamilies.gov.sg/raising-families/medisave-grant-for-newborns#:~:text=A%20CPF%20MediSave%20account%20will,hospitalisation%2C%20and%20approved%20outpatient%20treatments">MediSave Grant for Newborns (MGN)</a>automatically credited into their MediSave Accounts from the Singapore Government.  </li>
+    <li>If your child is a Singapore Citizen from birth, he or she would have received a $4,000 <a href="https://www.madeforfamilies.gov.sg/raising-families/medisave-grant-for-newborns#:~:text=A%20CPF%20MediSave%20account%20will,hospitalisation%2C%20and%20approved%20outpatient%20treatments">MediSave Grant for Newborns (MGN)</a> automatically credited into their MediSave.  </li>
-    <li>You can <a href="https://www.cpf.gov.sg/eSvc/Web/Miscellaneous/Cashier/ECashierHomepage">top up your child’s MediSave Account</a>.
-This  provides a stronger safety net for their future- earning 5% p.a. interest in his/her MA, together with your top-ups over the years.</li>
+    <li>You can <a href="https://www.cpf.gov.sg/eSvc/Web/Miscellaneous/Cashier/ECashierHomepage">top up your child’s MediSave Account</a> to provide them a stronger safety net for their future - earning 5% p.a. interest in his/her MA.</li>
-    <li> See how your regular top-ups in your child’s MA will add up over the years below.</li>
   </ul>
+  <p>See how your regular top-ups in your child’s MA will add up over the years:</p>
       <a target="_blank" href="/images/child-medisave.png"> <img src="/images/child-medisave.png" alt="Child MediSave Compound" style="width:600px;"></a>
       </div>
   </div>